Chitimbe Borehole Project – Malawi

 Villagers will be charged a nominal amount for water usage to have funds available for maintenance and repairs.

-Village X will gather data from nearest health clinic to evaluate the impact of the borehole, comparing rates of waterborne illness before and after installation.
+Village X will gather data from the nearest health clinic to evaluate the impact of the borehole, comparing rates of waterborne illness before and after installation.

 This project has been funded by an anonymous donor.